Royal Shakespeare Company: A 21st-century renaissance

 To provide balance, Simon Trowbridge in A Royal Shakespeare Company Book, published in 2017, is highly critical of aspects of the Boyd years, including his decision to redevelop the Royal Shakespeare Theatre as a second Swan Theatre.

 The RSC is the sole British member theatre of the Union of the Theatres of Europe.

 In March 2008, the RSC launched a manifesto 'Stand up for Shakespeare', a campaign to promote a positive experience of Shakespeare for children and young people.
 The tenets of this manifesto, Do It on Your Feet, See It Live, Start It Earlier form the basis of the work of the Education department.

 In 2010, the RSC opened a new suite of education spaces on Waterside.
+The same year, the Christmas show Matilda the Musical opened at the Courtyard Theatre before transferring to London's West End in November 2011 where it is currently running, winning numerous awards (including a record-breaking 7 Laurence Olivier Awards), The production has also transferred to Broadway from 2013 to 2017 and worldwide and in 2022 was adapted into a film for Netflix.

 In 2011, BP began to subsidised the RSC's £5 ticket scheme for 16 to 25-year-olds.

 In summer 2011 the company undertook a residency in Park Avenue Armory, New York, running a series of performances and an accompanying education programme in partnership with the NYC Department of Education.

 In 2012, the RSC produced the World Shakespeare Festival, a celebration of 'Shakespeare as the world's playwright' working with UK and international arts organisations, and including the Globe to Globe Festival by Shakespeare's Globe.
 The same year, planning permission was granted by Stratford District Council to reinstate The Other Place.
 Funding for the new theatre came from a £3 million grant from the Arts Council England, raised through the National Lottery.
 Funding was also received from the Gatsby Charitable Foundation, The Backstage Trust, and from public donations; this is the final phase of the Transformation project.